kunukn/scroll-lock-body-2/README.md

 ## About

 Minimal code to enable scroll lock on the body element.<br>
-This uses the approach from Bootstrap modal components.
+This uses the approach from Bootstrap modal components where the body width is contained.

 It has been tested on